gitter-badger/slickity/readme.txt

 == Description ==

 Slickity is **the last carousel you'll ever need**.
 Easily add carousels and sliders to your theme using a simple shortcode.
 Fully responsive and loaded with a ton of customizable features like lazy loading, navigation, theming and more.
-Uses Key Wheeler's hugely popular [slick](http://kenwheeler.github.io/slick/) library.
+Uses Key Wheeler's hugely popular [slick](http://kenwheeler.github.io/slick/) library.  **Requires the [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) plugin.**

 Requires [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/).